michael0401/boxspringjs/API.md

 __remove(callback)__

-*Remove a document from the database server.
+*Remove a document from the database server.*

 #####Alias: __delete(callback)__

 __info(callback)__

-*Get the revision information for a document
+*Get the revision information for a document.*

 __head(callback)__

-*Get the http request header for a document
+*Get the http request header for a document.*

 > Use head when you only need to test the existence of a document on the server.